-20 4.1 The advantages of the ACPW algorithm
+4.1 The advantages of the ACPW algorithm

-Because the statistical analysis results are similar for the two TCs with the two resolutions, we only describe the analysis of Fitow at a resolution of 60 km.
+Because the statistical analysis results are similar for the two TCs with two resolutions, we only describe the analysis of Fitow at a resolution of 60 km.
 Table 3 presents the maximum objective value, the minimum objective value, the mean objective value and the RMSE of the 10 results.

 In Table 3, the maximum objective value is gained from the ACPW algorithm, and its mean value is also more than the other two algorithms.
-However, the RMSE of PSO is the smallest, which shows the best stability.
+However, the RMSE of the PSO is the smallest, which shows the most stability.

-For additional analysis, we draw a box-plot of the 10 results for the PSO, WSA and ACPW algorithms, as shown in Fig. 2.
+For additional analysis, we draw a box plot of the 10 results for the PSO, WSA and ACPW algorithms, as shown in Fig. 2.
 PSO has the narrowest range of values, although the objective values are smaller than the other two algorithms.
 The WSA has the widest range of values, although the objective values are also smaller than the ACPW algorithm.
-The ACPW algorithm has the second-best stability, although it has the best objective values.
-The experiments display the stability of PSO and the exploitation of the WSA.
-We combine the advantages of them and develop the ACPW algorithm to solve CNOPs.
-The analysis results demonstrate that the hybrid strategy and cooperation co-evolution is useful and effective.
+The ACPW algorithm has the second best stability, although it has the best objective values.
+The experiments display the stability of the PSO and the exploitation of the WSA.
+We combine the advantages of the PSO and WSA methods and use them to develop the ACPW algorithm to solve CNOPs.
+The analysis results demonstrate that the hybrid strategy and cooperative coevolution is both useful and effective.